JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: The Policy Language Interpreter

 \subsection{Reflecting Authorship in Rules}

-The JustAct parameter $\mathit{extract}: \mathit{message} \rightarrow \mathit{policy}$ is one of the two connections between the framework's policy language and communication statics.
-To minimize the coupling between \Cref{sec:slick,sec:impl}, \Cref{def:reflect_author} presently fixes an intermediate definition: $\mathit{reflect}\text{-}\mathit{author}(r,a)$ is the transformation of a single syntactic \slick rule~$r$ to reflect its authorship by agent~$a$. \Cref{lem:reflect_preserves_safety} proves that this transformation preserves the safety of the given \slick rule, \ie, the transformed rules may comprise policies.
+$\mathit{extract}: \mathit{message} \rightarrow \mathit{policy}$ is one of the two connections between policy language and communication statics.
+To minimize the coupling between \Cref{sec:slick,sec:impl}, \Cref{def:reflect_author} presently fixes an intermediate definition: $\mathit{reflect}\text{-}\mathit{author}(r,a)$ is the transformation of a single syntactic \slick rule~$r$ to reflect its authorship by agent~$a$.
 Put simply, $\mathit{reflect}\text{-}\mathit{author}$ pushes the head~$h$ of the given rule inside atom $a$~\mlst{says}~$h$, where $a$ is the author.
-Readers may recognise the inspirations from typical modal and epistemic logics, \eg, as presented in \cite{fagin2004reasoning}, where $K_A\phi$ denotes the \textit{knowledge of} $\phi$ by~$A$.
+Readers may recognise the inspirations from typical modal and epistemic logics, \eg, as presented in \cite{fagin2004reasoning}, where the formula $K_A\phi$ proposes that agent~$A$ \textit{knows}~$\phi$.

+\Cref{lem:reflect_preserves_safety} proves that this transformation preserves the safety of the given \slick rule, \ie, the transformed rules may contribute to policies.
+Finally, \Cref{lem:safe_reflect_author} lifts the $\mathit{reflect\text{-}author}$ function from unrestricted rules to safe rules.
+This is what we use later.